SAP/transactional-storage-framework/README.md

 let container_handle: Handle = Container::new_default_container();
 ```

+### tss::DefaultContainer

+The framework provides a row-oriented container that resembles traditional database tables.

 ## tss::Sequencer <a name="sequencer">

 tss::Sequencer is a logical clock generator that gives an identifier to each storage database change committed by a transaction.
 The framework allows one to implement the Lamport vector clock as the Sequence trait only assumes PartialOrd for the clock value.
 It offers a default sequencer that is based on a single atomic counter.
 It is the most important type in a transactional storage system as it defines the flow of time.